All you need to know for visiting the Pantheon, Rome: the best time to go, how to get there, the best things to see, frequently asked questions.

 The Pantheon is surmounted by an impressive dome that holds the record for being the biggest unsupported dome in the world.

-The dome has a diameter of 43.30m (142ft), which also is the exact distance existing between the Pantheon floor and the top of the dome itself.
+The dome has a diameter of 43.30m (142ft), which is also the exact distance between the Pantheon floor and the top of the dome.

 You can see what this means and what an engineering achievement this detail means here (the diagram is on the right on desktop, at the bottom on mobile).